 a) conveys the threat of force or public endangerment intended to inflict harm upon another person, or upon a relative of this person, or

 b) giving the impression that any threat to the life, physical integrity or health of another person is imminent,

 is guilty of a misdemeanor punishable by imprisonment not exceeding two years.

 (3) Any person who commits the act of harassment:

 a) against his/her spouse or former spouse, or against his/her domestic partner or former domestic partner,

-c) if abuse is made of a recognized position of trust, authority or influence over the victim,
+c) in a recognized position of trust, authority or influence over the victim, and/or

 shall be punishable by imprisonment not exceeding two years in the case provided for in Subsection (1), or by imprisonment not exceeding three years for a felony in the case provided for in Subsection (2).